isene/hp-41_AMASTRO.ROM/README.md

 |                        | **/**  | Go to top menu

 When you create your observation list (the program relies on the HP-41CX ED command to edit the file), the allocated file size will now and then be insufficient.
 When it does, simply press "ON" to exit the EDitor and the program will automatically enlarge the file and let you continue to edit it.

+When you start your observation (the ENTER key in the Main Menu), the current Julian Date will be entered as the first record in the OBSRV file.
+Then you will be presented with each item in your observation list with the currently selected scope (0 or 1), eyepiece (A-E), any selected Barlow magification and filter (A-E) added.
+Example: You have entered "VEN" in your observation list.
+You have selected Scope #0 and Eyepiece #3 as well as Barlow Magnification of 3X and Filter #2.
+When observing, the following will be seen in the prompt: "VEN:0D3C:" (Scope 0, EP D, Barlow 3X, Filter C).
+You then write your note, up to 24 characters and press R/S. Your note will be appended to that record.

 You can also use a set of labels as needed, except when the above two menus are shown - as you can then only press the keys indicated in the menu (which is why you can press "/" on the top menu to exit it and allow for pressing the labels below).